Amputation: Other

 Genital modification and mutilation may involve amputating tissue, although not necessarily as a result of injury or disease.

+Laryngectomy is the amputation of the larynx.

 Self-amputation

-In some rare cases when a person has become trapped in a deserted place, with no means of communication or hope of rescue, the victim has amputated his or her own limb.
+In some rare cases when a person has become trapped in a deserted place, with no means of communication or hope of rescue, the victim has amputated their own limb.
 The most notable case of this is Aron Ralston, a hiker who amputated his own right forearm after it was pinned by a boulder in a hiking accident and he was unable to free himself for over five days.

-Body integrity identity disorder is a psychological condition in which an individual feels compelled to remove one or more of their body parts, usually a limb.
+Body integrity dysphoria is a rare condition in which an individual feels compelled to remove one or more of their body parts, usually a limb.
 In some cases, that individual may take drastic measures to remove the offending appendages, either by causing irreparable damage to the limb so that medical intervention cannot save the limb, or by causing the limb to be severed.

+Urgent

+In surgery, a guillotine amputation is an amputation performed without closure of the skin in an urgent setting.
+Typical indications include catastrophic trauma or infection control in the setting of infected gangrene.
+A guillotine amputation is typically followed by a more time-consuming, definitive amputation such as an above or below knee amputation.